-The Ofsted inspections and annual report published in December 2016 will continue to be the primary source of assurance for this risk.
+The Ofsted inspections and annual report(s) will continue to be the primary source of assurance for this risk.

-The exercise and testing programme once developed and implemented will provide further assurances on the management of this risk.
-In the meantime, unplanned incidences and the lessons learned from these exercises continue to provide some level of assurance over this risk.
+The exercise and testing programme, once developed and implemented will provide further assurances on the management of this risk.
+In the meantime, unplanned incidences and the lessons learned from these exercises continue to provide some level of assurance.